Skip to content

 Results & Outcomes

-Usability testing with 5 participants validated that the app works for its target user.
+Usability testing with 5 participants validated the app works for its target user.
 Michael adopted the prototype immediately.
-After the iteration, the updated dashboard now prompts him daily for per diem tracking and surfaces overdue invoices — the app pushes money-saving actions to him instead of waiting for him to remember.
-The conservative estimated annual value to a single owner-operator: $30,000–$55,000 in recovered deductions, avoided penalties, and time savings.
+The updated dashboard now prompts daily for per diem tracking and surfaces overdue invoices — pushing money-saving actions instead of waiting for him to remember.

 94%Task Completion